Spain set to finish soccer season without fans in stadiums

 Spain has been one of the hardest-hit countries with more than 190,000 confirmed cases of COVID-19, only behind the United States.
 More than 20,000 have died in the European nation.

 The Spanish league is not expecting to resume at least until the end of May.
-President Javier Tebas has said he expects to play the first few games in empty stadiums and that the league is also working on other scenarios, including playing without fans through the fall.
+It is working on several scenarios, including playing without fans through the fall.

 “Soccer matches without fans in the summer is a possibility, as long as health and safety conditions are observed,” Martínez-Almeida said.